strimzi/proposals/052-record-reconciled-versions.md

   Updating the status with the reconciled kafka versions:
   ```
   status:
-    versions:
-      kafka: 3.5.1
+    kafkaVersion: 3.5.1
   ```
 - Kafka Reconciler continues to install other components such as entity operator.
   Once all components are deployed and updated, update `Kafka` CR with
   ```
   status:
-    versions:
-      lastSuccessfulReconciliationBy: 0.38.0
+    operatorLastSuccessfulVersion: 0.38.0
-      kafka: 3.5.1
+    kafkaVersion: 3.5.1
   ```
-- User can now verify `Kafka.status.versions.lastSuccessfulReconciliationBy` and `Kafka.status.versions.kafka` to check if it has reconciled to correct/expected levels.
+- User can now verify `Kafka.status.operatorLastSuccessfulVersion` and `Kafka.status.kafkaVersion` to check if it has reconciled to correct/expected levels.
-- if there is an error at any point prior to the Kafka Broker rollout `Kafka.status.versions.kafka` will not be updated.
+- if there is an error at any point prior to the Kafka Broker rollout `Kafka.status.kafkaVersion` will not be updated.
-- if there is an error at any point during reconcile `Kafka.status.versions.lastSuccessfulReconciliationBy` will not be updated.
+- if there is an error at any point during reconcile `Kafka.status.operatorLastSuccessfulVersion` will not be updated.

 ### Upgrade (with new mechanism)